magneticio/vamp2setup/README.md

-# Vamp Setup
+# Vamp 2 Alpha Setup

-This Guide will help you set up Vamp on a kubernetes cluster.
+This Guide will help you set up Vamp 2 Alpha on a kubernetes cluster.

 # Prerequisites
 * An existing kubernetes cluster with Kubernetes version 1.9 or above installed.
 * The current version has been tested only on Google Cloud, so it's recommended that you use that as well, in order to avoid issues.
 * Kubectl should be installed on the local computer with authorizations to access the cluster.

-** Keep in mind that this is an Alpha release targeted at developers and dev/ops.
-Many of the features are currently limited and will likely change and improve in future versions. **
+**Keep in mind that this is an Alpha release targeted at developers and dev/ops.
+Many of the features are currently limited and will likely change and improve in future versions.**

 # installation steps